SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can also use a raw value to find a corresponding case, if there is one, by calling the enumeration's failable initializer, as in ``ExampleEnum(rawValue: 5)``, which returns an optional case.
-For more information and to see examples of cases with raw value types, see :ref:`Enumerations_RawValues`.
+For more information and to see examples of cases with raw-value types, see :ref:`Enumerations_RawValues`.

 Accessing Enumeration Cases